newatoms/guides/atom-guide/readme.md

 # How to use text-editor [Atom](https://atom.io)

-Very handy text/code writer.
-Very customizable.
-When working local you can use this text editor together with [github desktop](https://desktop.github.com/).
+Atom is a very handy text/code writer that is free of all the formatting of text programs such as Microsoft Word yet very customizable.
+For example, what is called "italic" in Word is essentially "emphasized" in Atom, and what is called "bold" is simply "important".
+When working local you can use this text editor together with [github desktop](https://desktop.github.com/) for a more seamless flow.

+To start using Atom in combination with the github desktop, you need to...

 ## Handy shortcuts